bjpop/gurita/docsrc/line.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Line plot where signal is plotted against timepoint for the two different classes of the event feature in the fmri.csv dataset, using a specified hue order
+       :alt: Line plot where signal is plotted against timepoint for the two different classes of the event column in the fmri.csv dataset, using a specified hue order

 |